 Coffee World

 Select coffee drinks from a selection of app-exclusive specialities from around the world.
-I’ve actually downloaded the app, as you can work with it in demo mode as if you have this machine, and this coffee world feature is really interesting.
-It includes extremely speciality drinks such as Keliener Brauner, Weiner Mrlange & Kaapi, so it’s not just the usual suspects.
+I’ve actually downloaded the app, as you can use it in demo mode as if you have this machine, and this coffee world feature is very interesting.
+It includes very speciality drinks such as Keliener Brauner, Weiner Mrlange & Kaapi, so it’s not just the usual suspects.

 Childproof Lock